hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * Due to custom training, `train_on_batch()` is used instead of using `fit()`
     * train the discriminator --> train the generator in the adversarial model will be repeated in multiple train steps
     * When the training converges, the discriminator loss is around 0.5 while the generator loss is around 1
-* CCGAN
+* CGAN
-  * It's quite similar to DGAN, except the additional conditions applied to generator, discriminator and the loss function
+  * It's quite similar to DCGAN, except the additional conditions applied to generator, discriminator and the loss function
-  * With the given condition, we can use CCGAN to create a specified fake output
+  * With the given condition, we can use CGAN to create a specified fake output
   * [The Code][65]
     * The condition here is the additional one hot vector which indicates which digit do we want to create the fake data for
 * Loss functions